 Basic equipment: What things make the Zero Waste lifestyle easier for me?

 Some utensils are particularly good at helping to avoid waste in everyday life.
-There aren't many of them, but they make quite a difference.
-Here I have a list of the classic Zero Waste Basic Equipment and linked to you where you can get the corresponding item.
+There aren't many, but they make a crucial difference.
+Here I have compiled a list of the classic Zero Waste Basic Equipment and linked to you where you can get the corresponding item.

-A reusable Stainless steel drinking bottle or glass you can get Fill up everywhere with tap water or other beverages and avoid plastic bottles.
+A reusable Stainless steel drinking bottle or glass you can get Fill up everywhere with tap water or other drinks and avoid plastic bottles.

 This water bottle* has served me faithfully for many years.